Bass616/Bass616/README.md

     - Itch.io: https://bass616.itch.io/
     - Gmail: pongsakornpongsuwakorn@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm a complex individual with a unique perspective on the world.
 I value deep conversations, but I also appreciate silence.
 I'm driven by a desire to understand the nature of reality, consciousness, and the potential of technology, even if those explorations sometimes lead me down unconventional paths.
 I'm not afraid to be different.
-I also leverage tools like generative AI (including models like those in Google AI Studio) to assist in my creative process and explore different writing styles.
+- 🤖 *This README.md was generated with the assistance of Google's Gemini 1.5 Pro (gemini-1.5-pro-002) via Google AI Studio.*

 <!---
 Bass616/Bass616 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.